Easily accessible areas of Gibbon Geyser Basin

 in the west, along the edge of Gibbon Meadows.
 These may be reached by walking 2 miles, mostly through grassland, and consist of one main group plus several others.

 Features are a typical mix of bubbling springs, warm pools, fumaroles and mud pots, without any true geysers though some of the springs are constantly boiling, sometimes sending water several feet into the air.
 The active areas are located near the edge of the section of forest burnt in 1988, resulting in some parts of the surroundings being covered both by a convoluted lattice of fallen trees and groves of closely spaced new growth pines, making cross country travel difficult, but the main region, centered on a large pool known as Dante's Inferno, is relatively easy to access.
+All visitors need to be familiar with the park regulations

 Trail map for Yellowstone National Park